rondelfino/cilly/README.md

 ```
 make arch=32
 ```
-The default compiler is gcc.
 If you want to use clang:
 ```
 make CC=clang
 ```
 ### Usage
-*only bash commands shown for brevity*
 ```
 ./bin/[OS]/[build-mode]/cilly [clock-speed-in-Hz] [path/to/rom]
 ```